tkmxqrdxddd/logviewer-systemd/CONTRIBUTING.md

-This program was fully made by me, there is no contributor other than myself.
+# This application was fully made by me, there is no contributor other than myself.